mariovelandiac/js-challenges/README.md

 ✅Camel Case.
 This program uses several ways to convert a string into a camelCase format ✅Is Pangram.
 This program detects if a phrase is or not a pangram (a sentence that contains all the words of the alphabet) ✅Unique In Order.
 This programs returns the elements that are not repeated in a string or into an Array, but by order of appereance
 ✅Are the Same.
-This program indicates if two arrays has te same multiplicity and if the square root of an element is into the elements of the other array
+This program indicates if two arrays has te same multiplicity and if the square root of an element is into the elements of the other array\n
+✅Tokens Counter.
+This program indicates how many tokens of only numbers exist into a string\
+✅Find Fibonacci.
+This program finds the immediate superior Fibonacci number of a given number n\
+✅Count by a letter.
+This program finds how many instances of a specific letter are into a string, the letter is selected by the user
+✅Counter Random Numbers.
+This program finds how many words into a string has at least one number into them

 ## Pending:
 ❌ Reverse Url path.
-This program will invert the path of a given URL
+This program will invert the path of a given URL ❌ Diseña un script en javascript que imprima los primeros 10 formas siguiendo el siguiente patrón (Se muestran sólo las primeras 3):
+Cuando n = 1
+*
+Cuando n = 2
+*
+***
+*
+Cuando n = 3
+*
+***
+*****
+***
+*